-Learning what makes a good landscape photo comes down to lighting and composition.
+Learning landscape photography comes down to lighting and composition.
 Lighting in outdoor photography can be difficult because you can’t control the source and it’s unpredictable.
-I’m sharing some tips I’ve learned over the years on composing great landscape photos and overcoming lighting issues that don’t involve waking up at the crack of dawn to make golden hour.
+I’m sharing some tips I’ve learned over the years on composing incredible landscape photos and overcoming lighting issues that don’t involve waking up at the crack of dawn to make golden hour.

 The best lens for landscape photography is a wide-angle lens which is generally considered 35mm or less.
 A wide-angle lens fits more into the frame than a standard or telephoto lens and allows you to capture the whole scene and create depth of field.

 Many outdoor photographers will tell you the golden hour is the only way to get great landscape photos.
 Golden hour is the hour after sunrise and before sunset and has the ideal lighting for outdoor shots.
 But planning your vacation around 2 hours a day is difficult and limiting.
 One way to minimize harsh mid-day shadows is bracket exposure: a setting where the camera will take 3 different photos in quick succession at 3 different exposures.
 Then Lightroom can blend the photos using the best elements from each which helps reduce an overexposed sky and harsh shadows.

 It’s not a perfect solution, but it will help improve your landscape photos when planning activities around golden hour are difficult or not possible.
 You may also find the images the camera thought were over or underexposed are actually better than the “properly” exposed image.